Br34kFr33/Auto-Torrent-Maker-2.0/README.md

 1. Define your user directory on line 1.
 This is usually /home/YOUR-USERNAME
 2. Add your announce and passkey to line 5.
 3. Place this script in your user directory.
-4. Create 2 directories, scan and torrent.
+4. Create 2 directories, scan, and torrent.
 5. Create a text file in user directory and name it log.txt

 ## How to use along with RuTorrent
-1. Follow setup steps above.
+1. Follow the setup steps above.
 2. In rutorrent setup automove plugin.
 3. Enable AutoMove and set "Path to finished downloads" to the scan directory.
 4. If there is a download you don't want a torrent created for just copy file name and paste on next line of job log.